logicuniverse/manifesto/README.md

 If the cosmos conforms to these symmetries, classical continuous models would retain their value as high-level heuristics.
 The purpose of LogicUniverse is to rigorously explore, from a single elegant axiom, a complete, constructible, and verifiable picture of the logical reality we inhabit.

+> [!IMPORTANT]
+> **Methodological Note: Paradigm over Treatise**
+>
+> This work presents a **paradigm declaration**, not a formal mathematical treatise.
+A paradigm’s primary purpose is to articulate a coherent, self-consistent worldview, establish a structural ontology of logic, and enable the design and empirical evaluation of concrete systems.
+Its value lies in its clarity, orthogonality, and explanatory power.
+>
+> For this reason, the present manifesto focuses on structural ontology rather than fully mechanized formalization or axiomatic deduction.
+This is a deliberate strategic choice: we prioritize **early, executable realization over premature formal rigor.** By building and running real implementations, we reveal structural ambiguities and emergent behaviors that cannot be discovered through static proof alone.
+A paradigm validated by execution is inherently more robust and grounded.
+>
+> Formal verification, axiomatization, and mathematical characterization will follow as the ZYModel matures—guided by empirical evidence from running systems, not abstract speculation.

 ---

 ## XIV.
 The Call to Architects